 Researchers are seeking women to take part in the 'FIREx' study exploring insulin resistance in women with and without Polycystic Ovary Syndrome (PCOS).

 Participation in this study can help you better understand your health and improve physical activity and nutrition behaviours.
 To date, fifteen participants have taken part and are showing some promising results with improved fitness, insulin sensitivity and metabolic health.

 The study involves attending information sessions, testing sessions and supervised exercise training.
-Participants can attend either Victoria University Footscray Park Campus or Australian Catholic University Melbourne Campus over 16 weeks.
+Participants attend Victoria University Footscray Park Campus and/or Australian Catholic University Melbourne Campus

 Female volunteers, with and without PCOS, are needed to participate in the new study titled 'Understanding the role of tissue Fibrosis in Insulin Resistance associated with Polycystic Ovary Syndrome (PCOS) and the impact of Exercise: The FIREx study'.

 To take part in the study, and receive the benefits of free exercise training, women need to meet these criteria: